Durhamster/Durhamster/README.md

 A couple of years ago I taught myself to code so I could automate all the boring stuff in my old job.
 Next thing I knew, I was hooked.

-Today I constantly find myself coming up with challenging new projects that combine my love for coding and history.
+Today I constantly find myself coming up with challenging new projects that combine my love for coding, history, and anything else I find interesting.

 ![](https://komarev.com/ghpvc/?username=Durhamster&style=flat-square)